Adam and Eve: Expulsion from Eden

 The story continues in Genesis 3 with the "expulsion from Eden" narrative.
 A form analysis of Genesis 3 reveals that this portion of the story can be characterized as a parable or "wisdom tale" in the wisdom tradition.
 The poetic addresses of the chapter belong to a speculative type of wisdom that questions the paradoxes and harsh realities of life.
 This characterization is determined by the narrative's format, settings, and the plot.
 The form of Genesis 3 is also shaped by its vocabulary, making use of various puns and double entendres.

 The expulsion from Eden narrative begins with a dialogue between the woman and a serpent, identified in Genesis 3:1 as an animal that was more crafty than any other animal made by God, although Genesis does not identify the serpent with Satan.
 The woman is willing to talk to the serpent and respond to the creature's cynicism by repeating God's prohibition against eating fruit from the tree of knowledge (Genesis 2:17).
 The woman is lured into dialogue on the serpent's terms which directly disputes God's command.
 The serpent assures the woman that God will not let her die if she ate the fruit, and, furthermore, that if she ate the fruit, her "eyes would be opened" and she would "be like God, knowing good and evil" (Genesis 3:5).
-The woman sees that the fruit of the tree of knowledge is a delight to the eye and that it would be desirable to acquire wisdom by eating the fruit.
-The woman eats the fruit and gives some to the man (Genesis 3:6).
+The woman sees that the fruit of the tree of knowledge is "good for food", a delight to the eye, and that it would be desirable to acquire wisdom by eating the fruit.
+She eats the fruit and gives some to the man (Genesis 3:6).
 With this the man and woman recognize their own nakedness, and they make loincloths of fig leaves (Genesis 3:7).